Where is Café Parizäde located?

 In addition, at Café Parizäde, we will have a designated Community Table for guests who are coming to the event alone.
 The Community Table will be available for those arriving at 12:00 or 12:30.
 If you would like to be seated there, choose the 12:00 or 12:30 arrival time and answer "yes" to the question on the reservation form, "Would you like to be seated at a Community Table?".
 If the 12:00 and 12:30 arrival times are full, or you are unable to arrive at those times, we can try to seat you at this table, but cannot guarantee you a seat there.
 If no seats are available at the Community Table when you arrive, we will be happy to seat you elsewhere in the restaurant.

-For the Sunday seating at Washington Duke Inn, we don't yet know if there is sufficient interest in a Community Table.
-If you are coming alone to this seating, please answer "yes" to the question on the reservation form, "Would you like to be seated at a Community Table?".
+For the Monday seating at Kipos Greek Taverna, we don't yet know if there is sufficient interest in a Community Table.
+If you are coming alone to this seating and would be interested in sitting at a Community Table, please answer "yes" to the question on the reservation form, "Would you like to be seated at a Community Table?".
 If there is enough demand, we will have such a table and you will be seated there when you arrive.
 Otherwise, we will be happy to seat you elsewhere in the restaurant.

 My reservation is for a large group.
 Can I reserve a table for our group?